Vegan Napoleon Dessert Recipe

-- It is as simple as whisking together some plant milk with tapioca and simmering together until thick.
+- It’s as simple as whisking together some plant milk with cornstarch or tapioca and simmering until thick.
 Sweeten with maple syrup and infuse with some good vanilla extract for the best, most decadent plant-based custard.

 - You can let it cool and enjoy it as a pudding topped with your favorite fruit or preserves, use it in a trifle, to fill a tart, a pie, a cake or to make some lovely Italian pastry desserts like yours truly.